Skip to main contentSkip to navigation

 Why Does Direct SATA Connection Fail on Encrypted WD My Passport Drives?

-Direct SATA connection fails on WD My Passport drives because every byte on the platters is encrypted with AES-256 through the USB bridge chip.
-The decryption key (DEK) is stored in a flash chip on the bridge PCB.
-Removing the drive produces encrypted gibberish.
+Direct SATA connection fails on many WD My Passport drives because sectors on the platters are encrypted with AES-256 through the original USB board path.
+The Data Encryption Key can live in board firmware, controller state, or service-area metadata depending on the model.
+Removing the drive can produce encrypted gibberish.

-Every WD My Passport and My Book manufactured since 2011 uses hardware AES-256 encryption through the USB bridge chip.
-This encryption is always active, even if you never set a password.
-The bridge chip generates a Data Encryption Key (DEK) stored in a flash chip on the bridge PCB.
+Many WD My Passport and My Book models use hardware AES-256 encryption through the USB board.
+This encryption can be active even if you never set a password.
+The board generates a Data Encryption Key (DEK) stored in board firmware or related service-area metadata, depending on the controller family.

-When the bridge board fails, many users or repair shops remove the internal 2.5" drive and connect it directly to a SATA port.
+When the USB board fails, many users or repair shops remove the internal 2.5" mechanism and connect it outside the original USB path.
 The data on the platters is encrypted.
 The result is gibberish.
 The drive appears to work, but every file is unreadable.
 This is not corruption; the data requires the original encryption key to decode.

 Do not remove a WD Passport drive from its enclosure.

 If you already have, stop.
 Do not format or write to the drive.
-The encryption key is on the bridge board, not the drive.
-Send both pieces to us.
+Send both the drive and the original bridge board.

 If you set a password on your WD drive, you will need to provide it for recovery.
 We cannot bypass user-set passwords.